CancerScreeningCDS/crcsm-cds/input/pagecontent/3_specification.md

 Even once all units of CQL logic have been individually tested, they still must be tested *together* in a representative context.
-This is accomplished by executing the process described in Section 5.4.1 regarding the FHIR \$apply operation.
+This is accomplished by executing the process described in [Section 3.3.4.1](#fhir-apply-operation) regarding the FHIR \$apply operation.
 End-to-End Testing entails generating synthetic electronic health records for a hypothetical patient, processing that synthetic data using the CRCSM CQL code, and